frankplus/oniro-docs/bug_policy.md

 ## Releasing

-When a bug fix is available in a branch, the developer creates a merge request.
+When a bug fix is available in a branch, the developer creates a pull request.
 When the change is accepted, it is merged in the main branch.
 The developer in charge of the bug verifies with the release manager to which branches the change should be backported.